AlexeiStrug/Angular4-Small_bookkeeping/README.md

 # SmallBookkeeping

 This project was generated with Angular version 4.
+This is a project from the course "Angular4 from 0 to professional" , which includes the implementation of a small accounting project based on Angular4 + TypeScrypt + HTML5/CSS.

 ## Run application